Signal-Fire/CyberSmart-Locations-API/README.md

 ### Routes
 #### Find
 ##### route.get('/all', function(req, res)
-This route returns all Devices in the given database context.
+This route returns all Locations in the given database context.
 It takes no parameters.
 The possible returns are:
 * `200 - OK` : This means the request was successful.
-It should return an array of JSON Objects with all Devices in the database.
+It should return an array of JSON Objects with all Locations in the database.
-* `404 - Not Found` : This means the request failed or no Devices were found.
+* `404 - Not Found` : This means the request failed or no Locations were found.
 * `500 - Server Error` : This means something went wrong with the function being called in the controller.

 ##### route.get('/location', function(req, res)
-This route returns all Devices within a given location.
+This route returns all Locations within a given location.
 It takes one parameter, Location name.
 The possible returns are:
 * `200 - OK` : This means the request was successful.
-It should return an array of JSON Objects with all devices in the given location.
+It should return an array of JSON Objects with all Locations in the given location.
-* `404 - Not Found` : This means the request failed or no Devices were found in the location.
+* `404 - Not Found` : This means the request failed or no Locations were found in the location.
 * `500 - Server Error` : This means something went wrong with the function being called in the controller.

 ##### route.get('/connected', function(req, res)
-This route returns all connected Devices.
-It takes no parameters and returns a list of connected devices.
+This route returns all connected Locations.
+It takes no parameters and returns a list of connected Locations.
 The format of the returned items is as follows:
 * `IP`
     - `String`
 * `MAC`
     - `String`
 The possible returns are:
-* `200 - OK` : This means Devices were found and have been returned.
+* `200 - OK` : This means Locations were found and have been returned.
-* `404 - Not found` : This means no Devices were found and the request failed.
+* `404 - Not found` : This means no Locations were found and the request failed.
 * `500 - Server Error` : This means there was a server error during the request, causing the request to fail.

 ##### route.get('/:id', function(req, res)
-This route finds a Device by its ID.
+This route finds a Location by its ID.
 It takes on parameter, ID, which must be passed in in the format `/<id>` in the URL.
 The possible returns are:
 * `200 - OK` : This means the request was successful.
-It should return a JSON Object containing information about the Device with the ID requested.
+It should return a JSON Object containing information about the Location with the ID requested.
-* `404 - Not Found` : This means the request failed or no Device with the ID requested were found.
+* `404 - Not Found` : This means the request failed or no Location with the ID requested were found.
 * `500 - Server Error` : This means something went wrong with the function being called in the controller.

 #### Insert
-##### route.post('/device', function(req, res)
+##### route.post('/add', function(req, res)
-This route inserts a new Device into the database.
+This route inserts a new Location into the database.
 It can take five parameters.
 These are:
 * `name`:
     - `String`
     - `Required`